ankita34359/Complete-JavaScript/17_Lecture: Array Methods II/17_Notes.md

 console.log(numbers); // Output: [1, 5, 10, 25, 40, 100]
 ```

+### Key Points:

+- Changes the original array.
+- Sorts alphabetically by default.
+- Use a custom comparison function for numerical sorting.

 ## 3. splice() - Add/Remove Elements from an Array

 The splice() method is used to add, remove, or replace elements in an array.